ardexa/sma-rs485-inverters/readme.md

 In the 'yasdi.conf' file above, change the 'Device=...' to whatever the device name is, as per the instructions above.

 ## Building the Ardexa software
+- Make sure the YASDI application is in the directory above `../sma/`
 ```
 cd
 git clone https://github.com/ardexa/sma-rs485-inverters.git